stormchaserroleplaying/stormchaserRPG/Spells/1/Necromancy/index.md

 ## Corpse Explosion
 *1st Level Necromancy*<br>
 **Casting Time:** 2 Actions<br>
-**Range:** 30 Feet<br>
+**Range:** 60 Feet<br>
 **Components:** V, S<br>
 **Duration:** Instantaneous

 *A corpse explodes with a poisonous cloud.*

 You target the corpse of one creature that you can see within range and cause it to explode.
-Make a necromancy attack for each creature within a 10-foot radius of the corpse against the Constitution defence.
-On a hit, a creature takes 2d6 poison damage and is [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) until the beginning of your next turn.
-This spell has no effect on the corpse of constructs.
-On a miss, a creature takes half as much damage and suffers no other effect.
+Make a necromancy attack vs the Constitution defence of each creature within a 10-foot radius of the corpse.
+On a hit, a creature takes 4d4 sonic damage and is [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) until the beginning of your next turn.
+This spell has no effect on the corpse of a construct.
+On a miss, a creature takes half as much damage and is not [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/).

-**At Higher Levels.** When you cast this spell using 2 or more mana, you the damage increases by 1d6 for each point of mana above the 1st.
+**At Higher Levels.** When you cast this spell using 3 or more mana, you may target an additional corpse for every 2 points of mana beyond the 1st.

 ## False Life
 *1st Level Necromancy*<br>